Ben Coleman (American football)

-Benjamin Leon Coleman (born May 18, 1971) is a former American football offensive lineman in the National Football League (NFL).
-He played college football at Wake Forest University and was drafted in the second round of the 1993 NFL Draft by the Phoenix/Arizona Cardinals.
+Benjamin Leon Coleman (born May 18, 1971) is an American former professional football player who was an offensive lineman in the National Football League (NFL).
+He played college football for the Wake Forest Demon Deacons and was selected in the second round of the 1993 NFL draft by the Phoenix/Arizona Cardinals.
 He later played for the Jacksonville Jaguars, San Diego Chargers, and the Washington Redskins before retiring in 2001.
-His son, also named Ben, is an offensive guard for Cal.
+His son, also named Ben, is an offensive guard for Arizona State University.

 Personal life

 While a member of the Jaguars, Coleman was the owner of several franchise locations of Cold Stone Creamery in the Jacksonville area.